nexus-rpc/api/SPEC.md

 - The containing endpoint, a URL prefix (e.g. `http://api.mycompany.com/services/`)
 - Service Name - A grouping of operations (e.g. `payments.v1`)
 - Operation Name - A unique name for the given (e.g. `charge`)
-- Operation ID - A unique ID assigned by the handler as a response to a [StartOperation](#start-operation) request.
+- Operation Token - A unique token assigned by the handler as a response to a [StartOperation](#start-operation) request.

-The service name, operation name, and operation ID MUST not be empty and may contain any arbitrary character sequence as long as they're encoded into the URL.
+The service name and operation name MUST not be empty and may contain any arbitrary character sequence as long as they're encoded into the URL.

+An operation token MUST not be empty and contain only characters that are valid HTTP header values.

 ## Schema Definitions